 Although brushing teeth in an airline lavatory is tricky, for long flights you might want to have a travel toothbrush and paste in your carry-on.

-Finally, think about the type of carry-on you will use and bring at the airport.
+Finally, think about the type of carry-on you will use and bring to the airport.
 And if your child is capable of carrying their own backpack, consider a sensory-friendly version.
 You’ll be able to pack more items for the flight if your child/teen can handle their own bag.
 And, when doing air travel with autism, you can’t follow the “less is more” approach because preparation is key!
 Plan for a variety of circumstances and needs, and flying with autism will be a breeze.

 If looking for more information about special needs, visit our blog.